Source code for droplets.droplets

 @property

-def _data_array(self) -> np.ndarray:
+def _data_array(self) -> RealArray:

-""":class:`~numpy.ndarray`: the data of the droplet in an unstructured array"""
+""":class:`~numpy.ndarray`: the data of the droplet in an unstructured array."""

-return structured_to_unstructured(self.data) # type: ignore
+return structured_to_unstructured(self.data)

-def copy(self: TDroplet, **kwargs) -> TDroplet:
+def copy(self, **kwargs) -> Self:

-r"""return a copy of the current droplet
+r"""Return a copy of the current droplet.

 Args: